 233 Provencher Blvd.

-Your payment is required when you arrive onsite for your tour, unless a prior arrangement has been made to invoice your school.
+Your payment is required prior to your arrival onsite unless other arrangements have been made to invoice your school.
 A receipt will be issued to you when your payment is made.

 Grades: Grades 1 to 12